Initial results from Iowa caucuses show Buttigieg has narrow lead

-In the first results released after Monday night's delay, former South Bend, Indiana, Mayor Pete Buttigieg led the candidate field vying to win the Iowa caucuses.
+Pete Buttigieg led the field in the first set of results released after Monday night's Iowa caucuses, providing a major boost for the former South Bend, Indiana, mayor.

-With 62% precincts reporting, Buttigieg had 26.9% of state delegate equivalents, Vermont Sen. Bernie Sanders had 25.1%, Massachusetts Sen. Elizabeth Warren followed with 18.3% and former Vice President Joe Biden had 15.6%.
+With 71% precincts reporting as of early Wednesday morning, Buttigieg had 26.8% of state delegate equivalents, followed by Vermont Sen. Bernie Sanders at 25.2%, Massachusetts Sen. Elizabeth Warren with 18.4% and former Vice President Joe Biden at 15.4%.

-The partial results are a major boost for Buttigieg, whose hopes of winning the Democratic nomination are dependent on how he fares in the first two states, as well as Sanders, who outpaced Warren as the preference of progressives.
+The results are a milestone for Buttigieg, the 38-year-old who has vaulted from a relatively obscure mayor to become the first gay candidate to seriously contend for a major party's presidential nomination.

+Buttigieg choked up Tuesday night as he reflected on his position in Iowa after the first 62% of precincts' results were released after nearly 24 hours of delays.

+His position well ahead of the two other leading moderate contenders, fourth-place Biden and fifth-place Minnesota Sen. Amy Klobuchar, could give Buttigieg momentum headed into next week's New Hampshire primary.

+Sanders, meanwhile, showed he remains the preference of progressive voters, leading third-place Warren ahead of next week's showdown in a state that neighbors the homes of both senators.

-They were an alarming failure for Biden, whose campaign fell short of the 15% viability threshold in some precincts.
-The national front-runner in most polls, whose campaign was built on the argument he is the party's most electable contender, is on course to limp into the New Hampshire primary with a clear loss.
+The results are an alarming failure for Biden, whose campaign fell short of the 15% viability threshold in some precincts.
+The national front-runner in most polls, whose campaign was built on the argument he is the party's most electable contender, is on course to limp into New Hampshire with a clear loss.

+The first Democratic results out of Iowa come hours before President Donald Trump is set to deliver his State of the Union speech.

+It came after a full night of chaos, as an app the Iowa Democratic Party planned to use for precinct chairs to report results encountered trouble.

-Prior to the initial release, the chairman of the state Democratic Party, Troy Price, apologized for the delay in the caucus results of the Iowa, saying there was a problem with the "back end" in reporting the data, but ensuring that the data itself was accurate.
+Prior to the initial release of results, the chair of the state Democratic Party, Troy Price, apologized for the delay in the caucus results of the Iowa, saying there was a problem with the "back end" in reporting the data but ensuring that the data itself was accurate.

 "The reporting of the results and circumstances surrounding the 2020 Iowa Democratic Party caucuses were unacceptable.
 As chair of the party, I apologize deeply for this," Price said.

-"The bottom line is that we hit a stumbling block on the back end of the reporting of the data, but the one thing I want you to know, we know this data is accurate," Price said.
+"The bottom line is that we hit a stumbling block on the back end of the reporting of the data, but the one thing I want you to know: We know this data is accurate," he said.

+Democratic National Committee Chairman Tom Perez called on the maker of the app to provide a full accounting of what went wrong.

+"What happened last night should never happen again.
+We have staff working around the clock to assist the Iowa Democratic Party to ensure that all votes are counted," Perez said.
+"It is clear that the app in question did not function adequately.
+It will not be used in Nevada or anywhere else during the primary election process.
+The technology vendor must provide absolute transparent accounting of what went wrong."

-The final outcome of the Iowa Democratic caucuses remains unknown, with the state party continuing to delay the reporting of the results after a night of confusion and chaos rocked the critical first-in-the-nation 2020 contest.
+The final outcome of the Iowa Democratic caucuses remains unknown, after a night of confusion and chaos rocked the critical first-in-the-nation 2020 contest.

 Hours after caucusing began in Iowa on Monday, local officials raised concerns about the vote reporting, raising difficulties in using the new app to report their results and complaining about long hold times to report results by phone.